simplic/yoktorm/README.md

 ![Branching.png](Branching.png)

+# Architecture

+The yoktorm core is implemented in a single assembly.
+For database needs its own yoktorm-provider.
+This provider delivers information about the database and its technical structure.
+E.g. for querying the table structure.

 # About the contributor and creator

 The project is initially created by [SIMPLIC GmbH](https://simplic.biz) and is heavily used in all SIMPLIC products.